Cokedriver/NeavUI-AIO/README.md

-# Neav UI
+# NeavUI-AIO

 This is a Github mirror of Neav UI on WoWInterface.
-With a All In One style vs several seperate addons.
+With a All In One style and In-Game options.

 ## Addons included